trambarhq/relaks-django-data-source/README.md

 async function insertOne(folderURL: string, object: object): object
 ```

 Insert an object into a directory on the remote server.
+The `afterInsert` hooks of cached queries are invoked afterward.
+The inserted object will be available through `fetchOne()` immediately.

 ### insertMultiple